 ○ Relaxing at a dacha surrounded by nature

-Another way to spend time is going to a dacha with family.
+Another way to spend time is going to the dacha with family.
 A dacha is a suburban "vacation home," similar to what you'd find in Japan.
 But it's not luxurious; it's quite simple.
 People living in the city tend to have one.

 They basically live there during the summer, and some even commute to work from there.
 What do they do?
 Nothing special, really.
 They just relax and enjoy nature.